nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 ![](https://images.nikiv.dev/listened-march-23.png)

-[We Came And Left](https://open.spotify.com/track/2bKVbvI4F0FktcUXrQ9vIe) & [A Place](https://open.spotify.com/track/2j1tj1GQCDCRM5tzLQG06V) are great little tunes.
+[We Came And Left](https://open.spotify.com/track/2bKVbvI4F0FktcUXrQ9vIe) is great little tune.

 Most of the songs I listen to now are instrumental.